 - Assistive Technology Screen Reader

 - Assistive Technology Non-Screen Reader

 - American Sign Language (ASL)

 - Closed Captioning (CC) ELA/L only

 - Text-to-Speech (TTS)

 - Human Reader

-- Spanish (Mathematics and MISA 5 & 8)
+- Spanish (Mathematics, MISA 5 & 8, and Social Studies 8)

 - Spanish Human Reader (Only mathematics)

-Note: While there will be an online test in Spanish for Mathematics and MISA 5 & 8, there will be no TTS in Spanish for any MCAP assessment.
+Note: While there will be an online test in Spanish for Mathematics, MISA 5 & 8, and Social Studies 8, there will be no TTS in Spanish for any MCAP assessment.

-Once data on student accessibility features and accommodations are collected at the local level, follow the directions for completing and importing the Local Student and Accommodations File to Pearson Access as described in the MCAP Local Student and Accommodations Filed Definitions document on the MCAP Portal.
+Once data on student accessibility features and accommodations are collected at the local level, follow the directions for completing and importing the Local Student and Accommodations File to Pearson Access as described in the MCAP Local Student and Accommodations Field Definitions document on the MCAP Portal.
 Once the Local Student and Accommodations File has been uploaded, Test Coordinators can download the ESEA file to review students' assigned accessibility features and accommodations.
+The accessibility features and accommodations may also be viewed within Pearson Access.
 It is extremely important to ensure that the accommodations are correct prior to starting a test for a student.
-If a Test Administrator discovers that a student has an incorrect accessibility feature or accommodation during testing, the Test https://support.mdassessments.com and follow protocols to contact your LAC or MSDE for further guidance.

-Administrator and/or School Test Coordinator may need to stop testing, contact the LAC to Void the test and correct the form assignment.
+If a Test Administrator discovers that a student has an incorrect accessibility feature or accommodation during testing, the Test Administrator will need to stop testing and contact the STC, and the STC or LAC will determine whether to Void the test and correct the form assignment.

-Refer to step-by-step directions in the Personal Needs Profile (PNP) Guidance-Managing Incorrect Accessibility Features and Accommodations document available at
+Refer to step-by-step directions in the Personal Needs Profile (PNP) Guidance-Managing Incorrect Accessibility Features and Accommodation PNP Data document available at https://support.mdassessments.com and follow protocols to contact your LAC or MSDE for further guidance.